Fixing a clogged drain is no fun, yet most of us may face such a situation eventually.

 When cracks develop in the internal plumbing system, the water starts seeping into the underground soil.
 Surrounding trees and bushes have deep roots within the ground and can detect the water source.
 Even if the crack in pipes is small, the tree roots can make their way inside and steadily grow.

 Often, these tree roots can grow to a point where they can block the entire water flow of the pipe and cause further damage.
-This issue does not have a DIY solution, and you’ll need to contact a professional plumber for assistance.
+This issue does not have a DIY solution, so you’ll need to contact a professional plumber.

 So, there will be a gradual build-up of dirt which will combine with other materials and harden.